ohduran/ohduran.github.io/_posts/2017-11-25-and-you-can-too.markdown

 Financial analyst do that too on their reporting.
 Here's how:

- Take information on companies from the S&P 500.
+- Take information on companies from the S&P 500.
- Collect information about a certain topic (most are valid here, like how many of them raised cash dividends when their stock price goes up, something like that).
+- Collect information about a certain topic (most are valid here, like how many of them raised cash dividends when their stock price goes up, something like that).
-Publish your report and... there, you did it.
+- Publish your report and... there, you did it.

 So easily, you fell into the trap.
 Have you considered all those companies that used to be on S&P, but aren't there anymore?
-Is that information not taking into account relevant (it is, mostly)?
+Is that information not taking into account relevant? (hint: it is)

 So, yes: next time you think of your chances of success doing something, look around.
 Sometimes it's just pure luck what got some people to the top.[3]
 And even if you decide to go ahead, and in some cases it's fine, be aware of what you have for you, and what you have against.